JohanVanslembrouck/corolib/README.md

 Run the installer.
 I installed Qt in C:\Qt.

+Edit the Environment Variables and add the following directory to the Path variable:

+    C:\Qt\5.15.2\msvc2019_64\bin

+The version (5.15.2 in my case) will depend on your installation.

-After installing Qt5, set the QT5_INSTALLED flag to TRUE in the top-level CMakelists.txt file if you want to build the Qt5 eaamples in examples/qt5.
+After installing Qt5, set the QT5_INSTALLED flag to TRUE in the top-level CMakelists.txt file if you want to build the Qt5 examples in [qt5](./examples/qt5).

 You can build the Qt examples from the top-level CMakeLists.txt file.
 In addition, you can also build them from the qt5.pro file in the top-level directory.